Syn-McJ/TFClassify-Unity-Barracuda/README.md

 Barracuda repository might be found [here](https://github.com/Unity-Technologies/barracuda-release).

+# How to use your own model

+There are limited range of neural network architectures that I managed to get to run with Barracuda.
+[Read my blogpost](https://classifai.net/blog/tensorflow-onnx-unity/) to see what's working and what isn't.

 # Notes

-I'm neither Unity nor TensorFlow/ONNX expert, so if you found any problems with this example feel free to open an issue.
+I'm not a Unity expert, so if you found any problems with this example feel free to open an issue.